-On Sunday, the Cleveland Browns kick off the regular season at home against their Pennsylvania rivals, the Pittsburgh Steelers.
+On Sunday, the Cleveland Browns’ 2018 regular season begins when they battle the Pittsburgh Steelers.
 To help preview a few topics from the Steelers’ perspective, we reached out to Jeff Hartman from Behind the Steel Curtain and exchanged five questions with him.
 Enjoy!

 Thanks again to Jeff for taking the time to answer my questions.